Autoplot App Guide

 Manual Control: Use the pendant, the kartech or dashboard while physically present with the robot, ideal for teaching the robot new tracks.

-Here are instructions for using the pendant and the kartech as of dashboard firmware release v0.0.5:
+Here are instructions for using the pendant and the kartech at the dashboard firmware release amiga-dash-v0.5.0

 Remote Control: From your web browser, you can remotely operate the robot without needing to be in the same physical location.
 For that, you can use a keyboard for driving your Amiga, or use an 8Bitdo Sn30 joystick.